2. You and your Fiance(e) complete the background questionnaires and return them to me

 8. Required is your fiance(e) signature on many of the forms I have completed for her.
 The actual sheet she signs is required by USCIS.
 It must be what she touched and signed with her actual “blue ink” signature.
 It can not be faxed, or scanned, instead it must be snail mailed or sent via courier like DHL or Fedex.
 I post the forms that need her signature at your HomePage, as early as possible.
 This way there is no delay for your fiance(e) to review, print out, sign, and get the documents into your hands.

 9. Going through the personalized checklist I prepared for you, you should collect a stack of evidences, photos, correspondences, signed documents, civil documents needed for your petition.
 I call this your SHOEBOX.
-As soon as the shoebox is full, mail it me.
+As soon as the shoebox is full, mail or courier it to me to work on.

 10. Once I get your shoebox I block off most of a day from my calendar, so I can quietly spread out, and examine each piece.
 I confirm all required civil documents and signed forms are present and legible, then check the items that demonstrate the “bona fides” of your relationship.